TUDN (American TV channel): Programming

 TUDN broadcasts home games for 16 of 18 teams in the Liga MX, away matches for the rest of the teams and playoff games.
-The weekly Saturday night program – Fútbol Central hosted by Edgar Martinez – features football highlights and previews matches from the Mexican league.
+The weekly Saturday night program – Fútbol Central hosted by Edgar Martinez – features soccer highlights and previews matches from the Mexican league.
 Other competitions covered include the CONCACAF Champions League and Major League Soccer.
 Rights to MLS games in 2012 are shared with sister networks Galavision and UniMás.

 In January 2016, Univision acquired Spanish-language rights to UEFA tournaments beginning in 2018, including UEFA Euro 2020 and the UEFA Nations League, with the channel planned to be involved in coverage.
 In 2017, Univision acquired Spanish-language rights to the UEFA Champions League and Europa League beginning in 2018-19.

-In 2013, it acquired the U.S. Spanish-language rights to Formula One.
-However, ESPN Deportes acquired Formula One rights starting in 2020.
+From 2013 until 2019, the network held the rights to U.S. Spanish-language rights to Formula One, with ESPN/ESPN Deportes acquiring all American rights with the 2020 season.